Optimizing Sparse SYK: Preliminaries

-This lemma allows us to bound the commutation index of the SYK Hamiltonian. \begin{lemma}[Bound on commutation index of SYK Hamiltonian \cite{anschuetz2024strongly}] Let $\mathcal{S}$ be of the set of all degree $q$ Majorana operators for $q>0$ even:
+\end{lemma} This lemma allows us to bound the commutation index of the SYK Hamiltonian (and consequently the SSYK Hamiltonian). \begin{lemma}[Bound on commutation index of SYK Hamiltonian \cite{anschuetz2024strongly}] Let $\mathcal{S}$ be the set of all degree $q$ Majorana operators for $q>0$ even:

 Then $\Delta(\mathcal{S}) = \Theta(n^{-q/2})$. \end{lemma}